bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 With [fzf.vim](https://github.com/junegunn/fzf.vim) installed we can now focus on how to use fzf within Vim.

-Note, use the ESC key to quickly dismiss an fzf window.
+Hint, use the ESC key to quickly dismiss an fzf window.

 Files command
 -------------